 Specifies the vertical coordinate of the graphical representation of the signature.
+Options are:

 TOP At the top margin of the page

 BOTTOM At the bottom margin of the page

+CENTER In the center of the page

-Y_coordinate Specify the Y coordinate in the units defined
+Y_coordinate Specify the Y coordinate in the units defined below.